transceptor-technology/dutycalls.me.docs/docs/email.md

 The only thing left to do, is sending an email!

-> **Note:** Make sure the email address from which you will be sending emails is added to the list of allowed email addresses of the relevant source.
+> **Important:** You should store this email address in a secure location.
+It is important to keep your credentials confidential to protect your account.